-- to provide support to children and youth in the Calgary area who are struggling with social, emotional, and/or behavioural difficulties as a result of the COVID-19 situation;
+- to provide support to children and youth who are struggling with social, emotional, and/or behavioural difficulties as a result of the COVID-19 situation;

 - to assist the participants to recognize, understand, and manage their feelings and behaviors related to COVID-19;

 - to support children in learning and practice adaptive coping strategies in response to their feelings; and

 - to offer an opportunity for student clinicians and registered provisional psychologists to develop their intervention skills and support our community.
 These services are being provided free of charge.

 Strong Mind, Strong Me Program in the news: